jacekv/eth_sc_dev/eth/OPCODES.md

 In the description of each instruction I might be using Stack[X] where X is a uint.
 Stack[0] is the latest pushed value, Stack[1] is right below.
-Stack[0] means that the value is poped from the stack and using during the operation.
+Stack[0] means that the value is popped from the stack and using during the operation.
 Stack[0] = Stack[0] + Stack[1] means that the values from Stack[0] and Stack[1]
 are poped, added and the result is pushed back on the stack.